koflerdavid/nfa-equivalence-code/README.md

       ^D
       <LaTeX snippet for DFA table>

-To quickly view the result, the option `--without-skeleton` can be removed to produce a regular LaTeX document.
+To quickly view the result, the option `--withoutSkeleton` can be removed to produce a regular LaTeX document.

 Example for deriving a regular expression by a word: